schochastics/shortuuid/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of shortuuid is to …
+The goal of shortuuid is to generate and translate standard UUIDs into shorter - or just different - formats and back.

 ## Installation